cleibl/terraform-google-gsuite-exporter-cfn/README.md

 The Terraform module can be used to provision a cloudfunction which gets Gsuite Admin Logs and syncs them to stackdriver

+### APIs
+For the GSuite Exporter to work, the following APIs must be enabled in the project:
+- Identity and Access Management API: `iam.googleapis.com`
+- Admin SDK API: `admin.googleapis.com`
+- PubSub API:
+- CloudFunctions API:
+- CloudStorage API:

 ## Prerequisites

 The following GSuite Admin APIs are currently supported: